molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 If you are a biologist, a bioinformatician, a researcher, or anyone else who has a lot of biological data on their hands, then MOLGENIS is a software package that will help you in setting up an online research database in no time at all, making your data query-able and allowing you to share your data with collaborators effortlessly.
 By mastering the MOLGENIS software toolkit you will be able to store, edit, analyse, and share your data faster then ever before.
 If one of the following use cases applies to you, then yes it is worth the effort to learn MOLGENIS.

 <!--
-TODO, we need to paint a clear picture on how MOLGENIS is very suitable to handle the usecases described below.
+TODO, we need to paint a clear picture on how MOLGENIS is very suitable to handle the use cases described below.
 The reader should get the feeling that MOLGENIS is perfect for his or her project
 -->
 #### <a name="biobank-example"></a> Biobank catalogue
 Biobanks are collections of data from samples...